MARINElife/Guernsey WLO Julia Benson

 Lesser Black-backed Gull

-Thanks to Condor Ferries and the crew of the Condor Liberation for their continued support.
+Thanks to Condor Ferries and the crew of the Condor Liberation for the support and assistance.